-Radioactive beams from ReA12 could also be used to characterize nuclei located along the proton drip-line between Sn and Pb.
+Radioactive beams from ReA12 could also be used to characterize nuclei located along the proton drip-line between 100 Sn and 164 Pb.
 This region is not as readily accessible by fragmentation reactions.
 Fusion-evaporation reactions employing radioactive proton-rich beams from ReA12, however, can be used to populate and study exotic proton-rich nuclei.
 Such reactions offer larger cross sections and lower background from other less exotic reaction channels compared to reactions with stable beams.
-They provide a unique mechanism to populate moderate to high spin states, which can be characterized using in-beam $\gamma$ -ray spectroscopic methods.
-A recoil mass spectrometer coupled to a $\gamma$ -ray detector array will be essential to assign $\gamma$ -ray transitions to individual reaction products, which will be separated from the beam and identified according to their mass-to-charge-state ratio (M/Q) in the spectrometer.
+They provide a unique mechanism to populate moderate to high spin states, which can be characterized using inbeam γ -ray spectroscopic methods.
+A recoil mass spectrometer coupled to a γ -ray detector array will be essential to assign γ -ray transitions to individual reaction products, which will be separated from the beam and identified according to their mass-to-charge-state ratio (M/Q) in the spectrometer.
 The energy loss and total kinetic energy measurements behind the final focal plane can then be used to determine their atomic number.
-Alternatively, the reaction products can also be correlated with the implants to tag prompt $\gamma$ -ray transitions.
+Alternatively, the reaction products can be implanted behind the focal plane so their decay properties can be determined.
+Characteristic decays of the reaction products can also be correlated with the implants to tag prompt γ -ray transitions.

 The single-nucleon energies and nucleon-nucleon interactions deduced from properties of excited states of one quasi-particle and two quasi-particle neighbors are critical for a quantitative description of medium mass nuclei.
-Despite many attempts, not much is known about single-particle energies and nucleon-nucleon interaction in Sn.
-There are many radioactive beam/target combinations, which could be used to study nuclei around Sn.
-The Ni radioactive beam, which has two fewer neutrons than stable Ni, can be used to study nuclei along the N = Z line nuclei as heavy as Xe.
-The Zn radioactive beam combined with a Ca target, which would form the Sn compound nucleus, will be particularly well suited to study light Sn and In isotopes with N < 50.
+Despite many attempts, not much is known about single-particle energies and nucleon-nucleon interaction in $^{100}\mathrm{Sn}$.
+There are many radioactive beam/target combinations, which could be used to study nuclei around $^{100}\mathrm{Sn}$.
+The $^{56}\mathrm{Ni}$ radioactive beam, which has two fewer neutrons than stable $^{58}\mathrm{Ni}$, can be used to study nuclei along the N = Z line nuclei as heavy as $^{116}\mathrm{Xe}$.
+The $^{60}\mathrm{Zn}$ radioactive beam combined with a $^{40}\mathrm{Ca}$ target, which would form the $^{100}\mathrm{Sn}$ compound nucleus, will be particularly well suited to study light Sn and In isotopes with N < 50.
 One can also use more exotic, heavier proton-rich beams in inverse kinematics to enhance exotic channels and increase recoil velocities which will help to deduce atomic number from energy loss and total kinetic energy measurements at the focal plane.
-A recoil mass separator coupled to a $\gamma$ -ray detector array will be essential to assign $\gamma$ -ray transitions to well identified individual reaction products.
+A recoil mass separator coupled to a γ -ray detector array will be essential to assign γ -ray transitions to well identified individual reaction products.